-4. The Claimants allege that Respondent failed to provide even a rudimentary level of protection or legal security to them as Mexican investors in the Houston, Texas-based Stanford Financial group of companies, which directly led Claimants to lose their investments as the victims of a massive United States based Ponzi scheme.
-The decision taken by U.S. regulatory officials to "do nothing" after identifying the fraudulent nature of the Stanford enterprise violated the legitimate expectations of these investors and discriminated against them on the basis of their foreign nationality.
+4. The Claimant alleges that Respondent failed to provide even a rudimentary level of protection or legal security to him as Uruguayan investor in the Houston, Texas-based Stanford Financial group of companies, which directly led the Claimant to lose his investments as the victims of a massive U.S.-based Ponzi scheme.
+The decision taken by U.S. regulatory officials to "do nothing" after identifying the fraudulent nature of the Stanford enterprise violated the legitimate expectations of all Latin American investors and discriminated against them on the basis of their foreign nationality.

-The Investors and their Investments in the Territory of the United States
+The Investor and his Investments in the Territory of the United States

-- 5. The Claimants are all nationals of Peru, each of who made investments in and through the Stanford Financial Group of companies in the United States, primarily in (what were later revealed to be) fraudulent certificates of deposit issued by Stanford International Bank ("SIB CDs"), an Antiguan-based instrumentality of the Stanford Financial Group of companies ("SFG") which was managed and controlled, and had its principal base and center of main interest, in the United States. - 6.
-SFG was established and operated by Allen Stanford and others for the purpose of defrauding investors, primarily foreign nationals from Latin America, including the Claimants.
+- 5. The Claimant is a national of Uruguay who made investments in and through the Stanford Financial Group of companies in the United States, primarily in (what were later revealed to be) fraudulent certificates of deposit issued by Stanford International Bank ("SIB CDs"), an Antiguan-based instrumentality of the Stanford Financial Group of companies ("SFG") which was managed and controlled, and had its principal base and center of main interest, in the United States. - 6.
+SFG was established and operated by Allen Stanford and others for the purpose of defrauding investors, primarily foreign nationals from Latin America, including the Claimant.
 As the fraud expanded, the targets of SFG's scheme expanded to include U.S. and foreign nationals from other parts of the world.
 The scheme involved SFG's principals (primarily Allen Stanford) directing a portion of the funds invested to pay returns to earlier investors, while absconding with the remainder.
 In short, it was a classic "Ponzi scheme." - 7.
-SFG's principals induced Latin American foreign investors, including the Claimants, to invest with SFG by touting SFG as a U.S. operation with FINRA registration, SIPC insurance coverage, and protected by the celebrated credibility of the U.S. financial regulatory system.
-As part of the sales pitch they received, the Claimants were repeatedly assured that they were investing with broker-dealers licensed (and therefore regulated) by the United States Securities and Exchange Commission ("SEC"). - 8.
+SFG's principals induced Latin American foreign investors, including the Claimant, to invest with SFG by touting SFG as a U.S. operation with FINRA registration, SIPC insurance coverage, and protected by the celebrated credibility of the U.S. financial regulatory system.
+As part of the sales pitch they received, the Claimant was repeatedly assured that they were investing with broker-dealers licensed (and therefore regulated) by the United States Securities and Exchange Commission ("SEC"). - 8.
 Referring to itself as "the Investor's Advocate," the SEC publicly confirms that its "primary mission [is] to protect investors and maintain the integrity of the securities markets" and that its "enforcement authority" is "critical to the SEC's effectiveness."
 Exchange Commission (SEC) is to protect investors and maintain the integrity of the securities markets.
 As more and more first-time investors turn to the markets to help secure their futures, pay for homes, and send children to college, these goals are more compelling than ever.
 On a web page entitled "How the SEC Protects Investors and Maintains Market Integrity," it has explained: